beyond88/learn-dsa/README.md

-# Data structure and algorithms
+# Data structures and algorithms